 - Normal production operations including lubrication, cleaning, adjustments, filling, or draining or tool changes provided that these operations do not require the removal of a safeguard or the exposure of an employee to any hazardous energy.
-These exemptions assume that the equipment was designed for this purpose. - Service or maintenance without the potential for exposure to hazardous energy.
+These exemptions assume that the equipment was designed for this purpose to be operated in such a manner. - Service or maintenance without the potential for exposure to hazardous energy.

-Keeping equipment out of service for non-safety reasons using the Administrative Lockout Process (WP-G).
+Keeping equipment out of service or in a fixed state for non-safety/operational reasons using the Administrative Lockout Process (WP-G).